 My Dad loved grilling (barbecuing) so much that when we moved to Vegas, he asked me almost every weekend if I had barbecued lately.
 Sometimes, I disappointed him for several weeks in a row.
 But those times when we did grill, I loved being able to tell him what I made.
 He found joy in hearing things like this and those simple conversations with him are probably what I miss the most.

-This recipe for Grilled Steaks with Chimichurri Sauce is something I wish I could share with my Dad.
+Grilled Steaks with Easy Chimichurri Sauce recipe is something I wish I could share with my Dad.
 No doubt, he’d probably pronounce “chimichurri” wrong, which would have him giving up and saying “chimi-what??” in the funniest of voices.
 And even though my chimichurri has cilantro in it (and he really didn’t care for cilantro), he would no doubt tell me that I would have to make it for him when he moves to Vegas.

 The ingredients are all combined together in a food processor, which turns it into this beautiful green color.